-The vision of the Department of Family Medicine is to promote the health of the people of North Carolina and the nation through leadership and innovation in clinical practice, medical education, research and community service.
+The mission of the Department of Family Medicine is to promote the health of the people of North Carolina and the nation through leadership and innovation in clinical practice, medical education, research and community service.
 As an instrument of the State of North Carolina, we are concerned with both current needs and future generations, and have a special commitment to the underserved, mothers and children, the elderly and other populations at risk in a time of rapid changes in the organization of health care.

-Key elements of this vision include:
+Key elements of this mission include:

 Provision of innovative, comprehensive, high quality and cost effective health care.
 We aspire for this care to be patient and family oriented, community focused, and evidence-based.